dagster-io/dagster/docs/README.md

 #### Capturing a screenshot

 Having written a screenshot spec, you can (re-)generate the screenshot by running the capture-screenshot script and providing the `path` value that you want to regenerate the screenshot for.

-E.g.
+From the repository root, run:

 ```
 python docs/screenshot_capture/capture-screenshot.py concepts/dagit/runs-tab.png